 - 4.1 The costs for undertaking the consultation are estimated at £2,500 per borough and will be met from the existing revenue budget. - 4.2 Members should note that delays in adoption of the Plan might lead to the Council (and its West London Waste Authority partners) being subject to a number of additional expenses in dealing with its waste in future.
-For example, by continuing to send waste to landfill, it will be liable to pay landfill taxes (stemming from an EU Directive) as well as costs associated with transporting waste out of the area in the absence of more local facilities to treat / recycle waste.
+For example, by continuing to send waste to landfill, it will be liable to pay landfill taxes (currently £48 per tonne going up to £56 in April 2011) as well as costs associated with transporting waste out of the area in the absence of more local facilities to treat / recycle waste. - 4.3 For municipal waste Brent pays for the West London Waste Authority in two ways.
+First, there is a fixed cost for the authority (salaries, etc.) and, additionally, the Council is billed at £90 per tonne for waste to landfill and £40 per tonne for composting.